haskell-perf/graphs/results/TIME.md

 SUMMARY:

  * Hash-Graph was the fastest 12 times
+ * Alga was the fastest 2 times
 There was 8 ex-aequo

 ABSTRACT:

- * Hash-Graph was 169.29 times faster than Alga
+ * Hash-Graph was 21790.31 times faster than Alga
- * Fgl was 9.68 times faster than Alga
+ * Fgl was 15426.06 times faster than Alga

 ## edgeCount